espressif/esp-idf/examples/protocols/modbus/serial/mb_master/README.md

 Configure the external Modbus master software according to port configuration parameters used in the example.
 The Modbus Slave application can be used with this example to emulate slave devices with its parameters.
 Use official documentation for software to setup emulation of slave devices.

 Option 2:
-Other option is to have the modbus_slave example application flashed into ESP32 WROVER KIT board and connect boards together as showed on the Modbus connection schematic above.
+Other option is to have the modbus_slave example application flashed into ESP32 based board and connect boards together as showed on the Modbus connection schematic above.
 See the Modbus slave API documentation to configure communication parameters and slave addresses as defined in "Example parameters definition" table above.

 ### Build and flash software of master device
 Build the project and flash it to the board, then run monitor tool to view serial output: